flipacholas/Architecture-of-consoles/articles/wii.md

 Let's not forget that this only allows to decrypt the 'first layer' of security, but in order to execute unsigned programs (Homebrew), RSA has to be cracked too.
 Unfortunately, this can be computationally impossible...
 Unless there are flaws in its implementation.
 Well, Team Twizzers didn't stop there so they started reversing how IOS was coded, focusing on its signature verification functions.

 RSA signature verification, without going into too much detail, works by comparing the hash of the computed RSA operation against the decrypted signature.
-After some fiddling, the group discovered something hilarious: **Nintendo implemented this function using 'strcmp'** (C's 'string' compare).
+After some fiddling, the group discovered something hilarious: **Nintendo implemented this function using `strcmp`** (C's 'string' compare).

-For people unfamiliar with C, 'strcmp' is a routine used for checking if two strings are equal.
+For people unfamiliar with C, `strcmp` is a routine used for checking if two strings are equal.
 This method receives three parameters: two strings and an integer, the latter states the number of characters to be compared.
 Afterwards, strcmp starts comparing each character until the end of any string is reached.
-Strings in C are just a chain of characters terminated by a '\0' character, this means that strcmp stops comparing once any string reaches '\0'.
-Hence, by composing a Wii title in a way that its hash contains zeroes at the beginning, Starlet RSA computations will feed a string starting with '\0' to strcmp.
-Thus, the comparison will always return 'equal'... **Title is signed!**
+Strings in C are just a chain of characters terminated by a `\0` character, this means that strcmp stops comparing once any string reaches `\0`.
+Hence, by composing a Wii title in a way that its hash contains zeroes at the beginning, Starlet RSA computations will feed a string starting with `\0` to strcmp.
+Thus, the comparison will always return `equal`... **Title is signed!**

 As if that wasn't enough, this flaw was discovered on multiple IOS versions - and even in routines found on boot1 and boot2!